To use fingerprint authentication in Horizon Client, the client device on which you install Horizon Client must meet certain requirements.

 - Android 6 (Marshmallow) and later

-- The Fingerprint Authentication option must be enabled and at least one fingerprint must be enrolled.
+- The Fingerprint Authentication option must be activated and at least one fingerprint must be enrolled.

 - Connection Server requirements

-- Enable biometric authentication in Connection Server.
-For information, see "Configure Biometric Authentication" in the Horizon Administration document.
+- Activate biometric authentication in Connection Server.
+For information, see "Configure Biometric Authentication" in the Horizon 8 Administration document.

 - The Connection Server instance must present a valid root-signed certificate to Horizon Client.